yavorfingarov/Reprise/README.md

 ## Performance

-Besides the assembly scans at application startup when configuring services and mapping endpoints, Reprise doesn't add any performance overhead when handling requests.
+Besides the assembly scans at application startup when configuring the DI container and mapping endpoints, Reprise doesn't add any performance overhead when handling requests.

 ## Support